eProsima/vulcanexus/docs/rst/enhancements/hri_msgs/hri_msgs.rst

      -
        - 16 entities
        - 8 topics
-     - Keys allow **all faces** to share a single topic and publisher/subscriber pair.
+     - Keys allow **all faces topics** to share a single topic and publisher/subscriber pair.
    * - **Bodies** |br| **(10 detected)**
      -
        - 120 entities